utcs356/sp25/_pages/about.md

 ### Course Overview

-This is an introductory course in computer networks that is suitable for undergraduate and beginning graduate students.
-The course will explore computer networks and network protocols, both from a conceptual and implementation standpoint.
-The main focus of the course will be on foundational ideas, architecture, protocols, and software used in networks that make up the Internet.
-The course aims to achieve the following goals:
+Welcome to CS 356, Computer Networks!
+This course offers an engaging introduction to the world of networks, suitable for undergraduate and beginning graduate students.
+We will delve into the core principles and practical aspects of computer networking, from the protocols powering the Internet to building your own networked applications.

+In this course, you will:
-* To learn what computer networks are and how they work today
+* Learn how computer networks function and enable global communication.
-* To understand why they are designed the way they are and how they are likely to evolve
+* Understand the design choices behind modern networks and anticipate future trends.
-* To learn how to write networked applications and services and program software routers through programming assignments
+* Build your own networked applications and software routers through hands-on programming assignments.

-The course is structured around lectures by the instructor with open discussion.
-Students will form groups of one or two people for programming assignments.
+Classes will combine interactive lectures, lively discussions, and collaborative programming projects.
+Whether you are passionate about systems, curious about how the Internet works, or aiming to develop scalable networked software, this course will equip you with essential skills and insights.

 ### Textbook
+No required textbook, but the following resources are highly recommended for further reading:
-* Required: [Computer Networks: Systems Approach](https://book.systemsapproach.org/){:target="\_blank"} (available online) by Larry Peterson and Bruce Davie
+* [Computer Networks: Systems Approach](https://book.systemsapproach.org/){:target="\_blank"} (available online) by Larry Peterson and Bruce Davie (P&D)
+* [Computer Networking: A Top-Down Approach](https://gaia.cs.umass.edu/kurose_ross/index.php){:target="\_blank"} by Jim Kurose and Keith Ross (K&R)

+Relevant chapters will be highlighted in the course schedule.

-### Topics
+### Topics covered
+Throughout the semester, we’ll cover key topics such as:

 * Physical and data link layer protocols
 * Naming and addressing
 * Internet routing